department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/team-onboarding/product-team-onboarding.md

 ### Getting Access to Tools
 - The VA Platform site has detailed instructions on the [tools you will need](https://depo-platform-documentation.scrollhelp.site/getting-started/platform-tools) and [how to request access to each](https://depo-platform-documentation.scrollhelp.site/getting-started/request-access-to-tools).
-- One of the tools you'll be requesting is GitHub.
-It will also simplify your ability to track work and communicate with other VA.gov teams if you  connect your GitHub account to a [ZenHub account](https://www.zenhub.com/).
+- Once you have access to GitHub, connect your GitHub account to a [ZenHub account](https://www.zenhub.com/).
 ZenHub runs in the browser on top of GitHub, or you can install a plug in on Chrome or Firefox.
+To link the accounts, access the ZenHub site, click Log In and enter your GitHub credentials.

 ##$ The VA.gov Platform
 - [Overview](https://depo-platform-documentation.scrollhelp.site/getting-started/welcome#Welcome-WhatistheVA.govPlatform?)